sumanishere/Sangeet/README.md

 # Sangeet Music

-This is a Music Player app made by our College Team using Flutter
+This is a Material Online Music Player app made by our College Team using Flutter.

 ## • College Name